Reinstatement

 Applicants reinstating up to three years after cancellation (including retired members) may be required to provide a current criminal record check and complete any outstanding registration requirements.

 Applicants applying for reinstatement within three to five years after cancellation will be required to complete a Competency Gap Analysis (CGA) and any outstanding registration requirements.
+The CGA is an online assessment tool to assess competency.
+If gaps are found in certain competencies, you may be required to complete online modules.

 If you are applying to reinstate after five years, you are required to complete the NACOR PLAR Program.
 This program assesses the applicant’s knowledge, skills, and experience through a document review, CGA, and Case-Based Interview (CBI).
 The CGA is a supervised online multiple-choice assessment and the CBI is conducted either in person or remotely.
 Both the CGA and CBI are based on the National Competencies for Canadian Opticians.